aws-samples/aws-hpc-recipes/recipes/pcluster/isolated-clusters/README.md

     f.
 Select Next

-9. Select Next on the Configure stack options page
+9. On the configure stack options page

+    a.
+Under Stack failure options, select 'Preserve successfully provisioned resources'

+    b.
+Under Stack failure options, select 'Delete all newly created resources'

+    c.
+Leave all other values as default, and select Next on the bottom right

 10. Scroll all the way down on the Review page and acknowledge the checkboxes.
 Then select Submit.
 11. You can view the stack’s progress through the CloudFormation page.